mhmad9992/autonomous-flying/README.md

 <a id='Appendix_A'></a>

-# Appendix B - Instructions to Run the Code
+# Appendix  - Instructions to Run the Code

 The instructions were written you are running Windows 10, WSL and bash.
 The commands may be different for other OS and terminal tool.
 Before you start: